-With many students around the world studying from home right now, you can help your child gain confidence and feel more motivated by giving them lots of opportunities to practice English at home.
+With many students around the world studying from home right now, you can help your child gain confidence and feel more motivated by giving them lots of opportunities to learn English or practice English at home.
 We’ve compiled a list of useful resources you can use to help your child continue to learn and develop their English skills.

 - Game on!
 Children learn naturally when they are having fun.
 Games are a great way to engage children and maintain motivation for learning.
 Play word games such as I spy, hangman or make your own word searches and crossword puzzles with your children to help them practise English at home.
 Flashcards games such as Memory or snap are a great way to teach and revise vocabulary.
 You can find free downloadable flashcards on a wide range of topics and a variety of online games on our LearnEnglish Kids website.